 Winter fine motor activities do more than simply spread the love of the snowy season.
 They also help your child to build skills that include eye-hand coordination and dexterity!
 When it’s way too cold to go outside, keep the kiddos warm, sneak in some fabulous fine motor development and try out this mitten lacing activity.

-Why Do a Mitten Activity
+Why Your Child Should Do a Mitten Activity?

 Mittens?
 Why mittens?
 Well, they represent everything to do with winter.
 Before this activity you can set context by talking to your child and asking questions.